greenelab/meta-review/content/response-to-reviewers.md

 mostly just curious.
 (I could imagine automatically generated backreferences, as github does between issues when you mention one issue in another issue).

+We discuss Manubot's handling of GitHub links in [GH118](https://github.com/greenelab/meta-review/issues/118).
+Manubot does not treat references to GitHub URLs differently than any other URL.
+In addition, Manubot does not [autolink](https://help.github.com/en/articles/autolinked-references-and-urls) references to GitHub issues and pull requests.
+While some of this functionality would be possible with a Pandoc filter, this is a low priority development issue.
+One approach that we currently use is to include relevant issue links in commit messages, which does enable GitHub backreferences to some degree.

 > `it is reviewed by a maintainer and a participant` are these separate people or the same person? one presumes maintainers are participants, but not vice versa.